 On A Brighter Note

-A few reflections from last year's experience...
+A few reflections from musicians on their experience...

 "Playing music for a "non traditional audience" at St. Vincent's Soup Kitchen was a warm and positive experience for me.
 Before the dinner the volunteers formed a circle and said a few prayers.
 I joined them in spirit as I was assembling my horn, reflecting that the night was about, and for, the people who were there, not me or the other musicians.
 Many of the people smiled and waved as we began our first tune.
 Some came up later to request songs by famous musicians such as Parker and Miles.
 It made me feel good to play their requests and realizing that we had a common bond with one another, that each person there had a story of past human and musical experiences, irrespective of their current situation.